Spring 2023 German Studies Newsletter

 Early Fall Start (EFS) allows incoming first-year students to enroll in a University of Washington course about a month before the start of the autumn quarter.
 With EFS, out-of-state and in-state students like Theo Llewelyn and Rachel Lundeen get a head start on classes and make a smooth transition to life at the UW.
 As an out-of-state student from California who graduated from high school during COVID, Theo Llewelyn… Read more

-The department congratulates all students of the… Read more
+The department congratulates… Read more

 SUPPORT US